-Grounds for divorce in the state of Alabama may be tricky, but with a quality Huntsville divorce lawyer, you won’t need to tread these difficult times alone.
+Determining the appropriate grounds for divorce in Alabama may be tricky, but with a quality Huntsville divorce lawyer, you won’t need to tread these difficult times alone.

 A plaintiff’s complaint about divorce must state the applicable Alabama grounds upon which a divorce is being pursued in Alabama.
 That ground can be one upon which the parties have agreed or can authenticate or one which the party who files for divorce can verify with the court.